-In December 2016, Transgene and Bristol-Myers Squibb each entered into a collaboration agreement with the University of California so that it could put in place a phase 2 clinical trial to evaluate TG4010 in combination with Opdivo (nivolumab) for the treatment of second-line metastatic non-small cell lung cancer (NSCLC).
-UC Davis Medical Center will act as sponsor this of clinical trial (a so-called "investigator-initiated") financed by Transgene and supported by the supply of nivolumab by Bristol-Myers Squibb and TG4010 by Transgene.
-Opdivo is a Bristol-Myers Squibb product.
-The first patient was treated in March 2017.
+In December 2016, Transgene and Bristol-Myers Squibb each entered into a collaboration agreement with the University of California so that it could put in place a phase 2 clinical trial to evaluate TG4010 in combination with Opdivo^{} (nivolumab) for the treatment of second-line metastatic non-small cell lung cancer (NSCLC).
+UC Davis Medical Center acted as sponsor this of clinical trial (a so-called "investigator-initiated") financed by Transgene and supported by the supply of nivolumab by Bristol-Myers Squibb and TG4010 by Transgene.
+Opdivo^{} is a product belonging to Bristol-Myers Squibb.
+The sponsor stopped the study in September 2018, citing inter alia the difficulty of recruiting patients who matched the inclusion criteria.